gotneb/LOL-Bookpedia/README.md

 </p>

 ## 📖 About
 I made this project while following a course.
-I could learn a lot from it, including essential concepts, such as:
+I've learned a lot from it, including essential concepts, such as:
 - Hilt/Dagger (Dependency Injection)
 - Coil (Image loading)